 Maneuver and aviation training activities conducted on the State-owned land at KTA have the potential to affect surface water by localized increases in erosion and runoff, increasing overland flow, and potentially decreasing percolation to groundwater.
 These potential impacts are managed through the implementation of five main plans: (1) Range Complex Master Plan, (2) ITAM Program, (3) INRMP, (4) ICRMP, and (5) IPMP.
-The Range Complex Master Plan's ITAM Program provides maneuver land capability to support installation training mission requirements and provides a decision support capability based on the integration of training requirements, land conditions, maneuver ranges, and land management requirements, and is discussed in more detail in Section 3.6.6 and Appendix J. the ITAM Program, which includes the use of a four component program to understand how the Army's training requirements impact land management practices, what the impact of training is on the land, how to mitigate and repair the impact, and how to communicate these issues to soldiers and the public.
-Limited surface water and groundwater pathways on State-owned land at KTA restrict impacts on soil and groundwater quality.
+The Range Complex Master Plan's ITAM Program provides maneuver land capability to support installation training mission requirements and provides a decision support capability based on the integration of training requirements, land conditions, maneuver ranges, and land management requirements, and is discussed in more detail in Section 3.6.6 and Appendix J. Limited surface water and groundwater pathways on State-owned land at KTA restrict impacts on soil and groundwater quality.
 In addition, USAG-HI is a member of the Koʻolau Mountains Watershed Partnership, a consortium of landowners and interested parties that strive to protect the watershed area (USAG-HI, 2010b).